SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "CL_ABAP_CLASSDESCR, or CL_ABAP_INTFDESCR.
 "In the following case, it is CL_ABAP_ELEMDESCR.
-"Note that in most of the following examples, the explicit "casting is included when retrieving a reference to the type "description object.
+"Note that in most of the following examples, the explicit "cast is included when retrieving a reference to the type "description object.
 TYPES another_elem_type TYPE n LENGTH 3.
 DATA(type_descr_obj_inl_2) = cl_abap_typedescr=>describe_by_name( 'ANOTHER_ELEM_TYPE' ).